The Vikings almost certainly will be without middle linebacker E.J. Henderson

 Henderson suffered two dislocated toes on his left foot in the second quarter of the Vikings' loss Sunday at Tennessee and was wearing a protective boot Thursday.
 He returned to the game late in the half after being hurt and played into the third quarter but eventually had to come out.

-, a second-year player from
+, a second-year player from Michigan State

 who was active for two games with the Vikings last season, replaced Henderson.
 Herron had started Sunday after Henderson was benched for the opening series of the game, reportedly for being late to a team meeting.